tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - high mitochondrial count fraction could also just mean that the cell is very active in cellular respiration though
  - low counts/genes could also just mean quiescent cells
  - high counts/genes could also just mean large cells
+# Cysteine and hydrophobic residues in CDR3 serve as distinct T cell self-reactivity indices
+ - rare thymocytes survive strong self-antigen enagement and differentiate into type A precursors of CD8αα<sup>+</sup> intestinal interepithelial lymphocytes (IELs) or CD4<sup>+</sup> Tregs in thymic medulla
+ - Tregs enriched with hydrophobic amino acids at positions 6 and 7 of CDR3 in TCRβ chain
 # Cytomegalovirus in autoimmunity: T cell crossreactivity to viral antigen and autoantigen glutamic acid decarboxylase
 ## Abstract
  - foreign antigens that mimic autoantigens can trigger autoimmunity, for example viral infections associated with T1D development